 We often compare one range values with another range to check for duplicates.
 But how to check if one range values exist in another range in Excel?
 We will learn in this article how to check if a range contains a value not in another range in Excel.

-Check if Range Contains a Value Not in another Range
+Figure 1.
+Check If a Range Contains a Value Not in Another Range

 In this formula, we use the SUMPRODUCT function along with MATCH and ISNA function.
 This formula checks if range one contains at least one or more values that are not part of another range and returns TRUE, else it returns FALSE.

 Suppose we have two lists of students’ roll numbers and we want to check if List A contains any values (one or more values) that are not in List B. Hence, the formula compares List A (range B2: B11) with List B (range C2: C11) and returns TRUE if List A contains at least one or more values not in List B, such as;

 The MATCH function returns the relative positions of range B2: B11 values that exactly match in range C2: C11, and returns the #NA error value(s) where range B2: B11 values are not found in range C2: C11 as an array.
 Select the MATCH part of the formula in the formula bar and press F9 to view the resulting array.

 Figure 4.
 Resulting Array of the MATCH Function